catalyzeio/stratum-docs/guides/migrating-from-heroku.md

 ```
 $ cd my-repo
-$ catalyze associate "My Shiny New Environment" code-1
+$ datica associate "My Shiny New Environment" code-1
 Username or Email: demo-user@datica.com
 Password:
-Existing git remotes named "catalyze" will be overwritten
+Existing git remotes named "datica" will be overwritten
-"catalyze" remote added.
+"datica" remote added.
-Your git repository "catalyze" has been associated with code service "code-1" and environment "My Shiny New Environment"
+Your git repository "datica" has been associated with code service "code-1" and environment "My Shiny New Environment"
 ```

 The username and password here are the same credentials that you used to sign in to the Compliant Cloud dashboard.

 This command does two things:

-1. Adds the git remote `catalyze`
+1. Adds the git remote `datica`
 2. Tells the Datica CLI which code service you'd like to interact with by default.

 ## 4. Set Variables